verdaccio/verdaccio/CONTRIBUTING.md

 ## Development Guidelines {#development-guidelines}

-It's recommended use a UNIX system for local development, Windows should works fine for development, but is not daily tested could not be perfect.
+It's recommended use a UNIX system for local development, Windows dev local support is not being tested and might not work.
 To ensure a fast code review and merge, please follow the next guidelines:

 Any contribution gives you the right to be part of this organization as _collaborator_ and your avatar will be automatically added to the [contributors page](https://verdaccio.org/contributors).